All Episodes

 And Ellsberg changes his opinion.

-So it becomes a big Supreme Court case after the Times publishes the front page articles based on the information contained in the Pentagon papers.
+So it becomes a big Supreme Court case after the Times publishes the front page articles based on the information contained in the Pentagon Papers.

-Anyway, then the after the third article, the Department of Justice got a temporary restraining order against further publication of the material, arguing it was detrimental to U.S. national security.
+Anyway, then after the third article, the Department of Justice got a temporary restraining order against further publication of the material, arguing it was detrimental to U.S. national security.

 Anyway, and then in the famous case, New York Times versus the U.S. and the Washington Post, they joined forces to fight for the right to publish.